 A4 is a major highway, part of Rijksweg 4, and is a north-south motorway in the Netherlands, running from Amsterdam southwards through the cities of The Hague and Rotterdam, to the Belgian border near Zandvliet.

-I was doing this ride on a saturday, it was really heavy traffic on A4, what are people doing they could have gone on a bike ride or if they visiting friends or families taken a train – as the train service in Netherlands is really great.
+I was doing this ride on a Saturday, it was really heavy traffic on A4, what are people doing they could have gone on a bike ride or if they visiting friends or families taken a train – as the train service in the Netherlands is really great.

 End of Venneperweg lays Burgerveen, a hamlet about halfway between Amsterdam and The Hague and the place that I reconnected with Ringvaart.
 The road here is named Leimuiderdijk, Burgerveen is a great place to stop at the Palingrokerij G. Eveleens for some local fast food, by know you have probably burned some calories, so be good to refuel, if you did not stop in Nieuw-Vennep.